-Children and young people can be affected by family violence even if they do not hear or see it.
-Whilst there can be many causes of trauma, signs of trauma can be an indicator that the cause of that trauma is from family violence.
+2.7 IDENTIFICATION AND SCREENING FOR CHILDREN AND YOUNG PEOPLE there can be many causes of trauma, signs of trauma can be an indicator that the cause of that trauma is from family violence.
 If you observe one or more of the signs of trauma listed in Tables 2-4, Appendix 1, this may indicate that a child is experiencing direct family violence or being exposed to family violence and its impacts.
 Consider any observable signs of trauma with other information about the child's circumstances.